Area 88: Story

-Synopsis

 Area 88 takes place in the fictional Middle Eastern kingdom of Aslan (alternatively transcribed as "Asran").
 The government uses mercenary fighter pilots, stationed at the desert airbase Area 88, to fight its war and pays them for each enemy aircraft shot down.
 Each pilot's contract lasts three years; early cancellation costs $1.5 million.
 Deserting Area 88 is considered a capital offense punished by death.

 The story follows ace pilot Shin Kazama as he attempts to serve out his contract to return to his fiancée in Japan.
 As the war progresses, Shin must face his shifting acceptance of the violence that fills his days.
 Among his compatriots at Area 88 are: Mickey Simon, a United States Navy veteran of the Vietnam War; McCoy, a greedy weapons dealer who sells the pilots everything they need; photojournalist Goh "Rocky" Mutsugi (Makoto Shinjou in the TV series); Danish pilot Greg Gates; and Lt.
 Colonel Saki Vashtar, a member of Aslan's royal family and the commander of Area 88.

 Shin's past is told through flashbacks during the story.
 He and his best friend, Satoru Kanzaki, were up-and-coming airline pilots for Yamato Airlines, and Shin had started a relationship with the CEO's daughter, Ryoko Tsugumo.
-Jealous of Shin's success, Satoru tricked him into signing the contract that landed him in Area 88.
+Envious of Shin's success, Satoru tricked him into signing the contract that landed him in Area 88.
 While Shin fights in the bloody war, Satoru courts Ryoko and rises through the ranks of Yamato Airlines.
 Ryoko discovers Shin is still alive through one of Goh's/Makoto's photos and resolves to find him.